 Do your clients want you to help them with content marketing?
 According to Wordstream’s State of the Digital Marketing Agency report, 74.6% of agencies offer content services.
 If you don’t offer content marketing services, you’re going to have a difficult time competing, and you are leaving a gap in the services that you provide.

-While it may not make sense for you to grow your staff to address content creation, you can use white label content marketing to expand your services into the content marketing arena in a cost-effective way.
+While it may not make sense for you to grow your staff to address content creation, you can use a white label digital marketing agency to generate this content for you.
+Under your brand, an agency can generate content to expand your services in a much more cost-effective way.

 What is White Label Content Creation?